eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ### **1.8.
 Build reference-contracts**

 In order to build `reference-contracts`, clone the `reference-contracts` repository and follow the build instructions in its [README](https://github.com/AntelopeIO/reference-contracts) file.
-When building with `cmake`, make sure to define `CMAKE_BUILD_TYPE=Release` and `BUILD_TESTS=OFF`.
+When building with `cmake`, make sure to define the `CMAKE_BUILD_TYPE=Release` and `BUILD_TESTS=OFF` flags.
 Print the current directory in the terminal and make a note of it.
 The current directory will be referred to as `EOSIO_CONTRACTS_DIRECTORY`.
 The commands should be similar too:

 ```shell
 cd ~